Athletic Park, Wellington: History

+Rugby union

+Test matches

-The Athletic Park hosted 42 Test matches involving the All Blacks from 1904 to 1999, including the 43–6 win over Australia in 1996.
+Athletic Park hosted 42 Test matches involving the All Blacks from 1904 to 1999, including the 43–6 win over Australia in 1996.
+The ground record crowd was 59 000 people, set in a 1959 match against the British Lions.

+The phenomenon of extreme winds at the ground was most famously displayed in the 1961 Test against France, later nicknamed the "Cyclone Test", as it was played in hurricane-force winds of up to 79 miles per hour (127 kph).
+Lalanne's review of the match declared it to have been "a nightmare spectacle", with the extreme winds causing the closure of most of the newly built Millard Stand, numerous errors in gameplay and touch kicks that were pushed behind the kicker.
+New Zealand eventually prevailed 5-3 in the lowest-scoring game of the tour, after Don Clarke made a sideline conversion by kicking almost parallel to the try line, with the wind curling the ball between the posts.

-The last Test match was against France on 26 June 1999 with the All Blacks winning 54–7, while the last rugby match played at Athletic Park was on 10 October 1999, between Wellington and Otago NPC teams, with Wellington winning 36–16.
+The last Test match played at Athletic Park was against France on 26 June 1999, with the All Blacks winning 54–7.

 Rugby World Cup

 Athletic Park hosted four matches of the 1987 Rugby World Cup.

+Association football

+In 1923, Athletic Park hosted the inaugural final of the Chatham Cup, New Zealand's principal knockout association football (soccer) tournament.

 Music and other events

 Athletic Park also played host to other non-sports events, including a visit by Pope John Paul II in 1986 and various rock concerts.

 Kiss performed a concert in 1980 as part of their Unmasked Tour.
 In 1983, David Bowie and Dire Straits performed at Athletic Park, with further performances by Dire Straits in 1986 and 1991.
 Elton John performed two concerts there, the first on 10 March 1982 as part of his Jump Up!
 Tour and the second was on 22 February 1984 as part of his Too Low for Zero Tour.
 Eurythmics performed on 28 January 1987 as part of their Revenge Tour.

-Fleetwood Mac played what is regarded as 'the worst concert ever' at Athletic Park in March 1980 as the band had an internal meltdown and left the stage during the show to 'sort things out' before returning to continue.
+In March 1980, Fleetwood Mac played what was described by Grant Harding of Hawke's Bay Today as "the worst concert ever" at the ground.
+The band began arguing and fighting amongst themselves during the performance and left the stage, before later returning to continue.
 Those attending chanted for the return of the supporting band, New Zealand's Street Talk as the music deteriorated.